Call now in confidence immediate help & advice 24/7

 The main difference between the two is that rehab is where people with an ongoing addiction go to gain access to initial treatment.

-This will include physical treatment and medication alongside therapy – for example, Naltrexone can help uncouple alcohol and pleasure [2].
+This will include physical rehab treatment and medication alongside therapy – for example, Naltrexone can help uncouple alcohol and pleasure [2].
 However, Alcoholics Anonymous does not offer individuals medication treatment, only talking therapy.

 Research completed by Dr Gillian W Shorter and other researchers found that patients receiving medical management with naltrexone fared better on drinking outcomes.